Types of Stars

 You’ll notice that some stars have a warm, orange appearance (such as Betelgeuse in the constellation Orion), and others have a cool, white appearance (like Vega in the constellation Lyra).

-Through astrophotography, I can personally enjoy seeing the many different types of stars in the Universe.
+Through astrophotography, I can enjoy seeing the many different types of stars in the Universe.

 Beauty aside, there are fascinating underlying reasons why stars have different colors in the night sky.
-The size and color of a star depend on its age and life-cycle stage.
+A star’s size and color depend on its age and life-cycle stage.

 The 7 Main Spectral Types of Stars: